ChristinaLK/algorithms-seminar/github/collaboration_smartgit.md

 First, you must add the central repository as a remote to your project, by going to the remote menu and choosing "add".
 Put in the url of the central repo, plus a name for your own use.
 The remote will appear in the left pane under "branches."
 Right-click on the remote's name and select pull.

+###Note on workflow

+It is helpful to pull from the central repository on a semi-regular basis in order to keep up with changes.